John Gruber: The Talk Show

 The Talk Show is a technology podcast started by Gruber intended as a "director's commentary" to Daring Fireball.
 Guests are usually programmers, designers, analysts and journalists.

 In June 2007, Gruber and Dan Benjamin began co-hosting an independent podcast featuring conversations and commentary on trends, mainly focusing on technology at thetalkshow.net.
 This format persisted but the show "started over" and helped establish Benjamin's 5by5 Studios network.
 The show ran from July 2010 until May 2012 for a total of 90 episodes.
 Gruber moved the show to the Mule Radio Syndicate network in May 2012.
 This time, Gruber changed the format and became the sole host of the show with alternating guests each episode.
 The show ran for 80 episodes and in May 2014, The Talk Show parted ways with Mule Radio and became part of Daring Fireball.
 The show continues to use the episode number scheme and logo started at Mule Radio.

-While Gruber has remained a constant through all four iterations of the show, archives of the show's episodes are inconsistent.
-The initial 27 episodes that were co-hosted with Benjamin were removed by Dan in 2016.
-Only some of the episodes created during the time at Mule Radio remain available.

-Some recurring guests include John Moltz, Marco Arment, Merlin Mann, Craig Hockenberry, John Siracusa, Rene Ritchie, Guy English, MG Siegler, Ben Thompson, Joanna Stern, Brent Simmons, Om Malik, Jason Snell, Christa Mrgan, Dave Wiskus, Matthew Panzarino, and Serenity Caldwell.

 Apple Inc. senior vice president (SVP) of worldwide marketing Phil Schiller appeared as a guest on the live episode of The Talk Show during WWDC 2015 in San Francisco.
 Apple SVPs Eddy Cue and Craig Federighi appeared as guests on a recorded episode published February 12, 2016.
 Phil Schiller and Craig Federighi also appeared on the live episodes of The Talk Show during WWDC 2016 and 2017.

-The Talk Show is known for its lengthy episodes.
-Todd Vaziri periodically updates a graph showing episode lengths.